aglatz/mineral-deposit-segmentation-pipeline/README.md

 The pipeline was originally developed at the Brain Imaging Research Centre [5] as part of a PhD project supported by SINAPSE/Spirit [6] on Red Hat Enterprise Linux 5 [7] and Matlab 2011b [8].

-Requirements:
-- Recent Linux distribution (e.g. Neurodebian [9]) with Bash [10] and Perl [11] and common utilities, such as make and rsync.
-- FMRIB FSL library [12]
-- N4 intensity inhomogeneity correction tool [13] e.g. from Slicer3 [14]
+Requirements for the main processing pipeline:
 - Tools for writing and reading NIfTI and ANALYZE image in MATLAB [15]
 - LIBRA: a Matlab library for robust analysis [16]

+Optional requirements to enable parallel processing of the imaging data
 - Parallel Matlab Toolbox [17]

+Optional requirements for the preprocessing pipeline:
+- Recent Linux distribution (e.g. Neurodebian [9]) with Bash [10], Perl [11], make and rsync.
+- FMRIB FSL library [12]
+- N4 intensity inhomogeneity correction tool [13] e.g. from Slicer3 [14]

-Unit test of the segmentation method: The structural T1- and T2*-weighted volumes of an MRI phantom containing different kinds of mineral deposits can be found in ${GITROOTDIR}/libBRIC/mineral-deposit-segmentation/lesionphantom, where the script will place its output as well.
+Unit test of the segmentation method:
+Structural T1- and T2*-weighted volumes of an MRI phantom containing different kinds of mineral deposits can be found in ${GITROOTDIR}/libBRIC/mineral-deposit-segmentation/lesionphantom, where the script will place its output as well.
+The following steps are detailed instructions for Linux.
+However, the software can also be tested under MS Windows by downloading the zip archive of the software (see links on the top left), and viewing the results with a Nifti viewer for MS Windows, such as Mango, and ghostview for MS Windows.

-Steps for running the script:
+Steps for running the main processing pipeline on Linux:
 - cd /to/some/new/directory
 - download and extract NIFTI[15] and LIBRA[16] toolboxes for MATLAB
 - git clone git@github.com:aglatz/mineral-deposit-segmentation-pipeline.git